IMTAN

 inumber | The complex number for which you want to find the inverse tangent. |

-If you have a complex number 3 + 4i and want to find its inverse tangent, you would use the formula: =IMTAN("3+4i")
+To find the tangent of a complex number 3 + 4i, you would use the formula: =IMTAN("3+4i")

-Ensure that the complex number input is correctly formatted following the standard complex number notation x + yi, where x and y are real numbers and i represents the imaginary unit.
-IMTAN function returns the result in radians.
+Format the complex number input as x + yi, where x and y are real numbers and i is the imaginary unit.
+The IMTAN function outputs the result in radians.

 The complex number should be in the format x + yi, where x and y are real numbers and i represents the imaginary unit.
 Ensure the input follows this standard notation for accurate results.